matekdev/matekdev.github.io/src/markdown/projects/ttt.md

 skills: 'C#, Razor, s&box'
 ---

-TTT is a recreation of the classic experience found in [Garry's Mod](https://store.steampowered.com/app/4000/Garrys_Mod/).
-It was my first dive into working on a large-scale multiplayer game in the s&box engine.
-I led the development of this project and received assistance from one other programmer and community contributors.
-It accumulated a total player count in the thousands, and the publicly available source code enabled spin-off copies to be created.
+TTT is a recreation of the classic [Garry's Mod](https://store.steampowered.com/app/4000/Garrys_Mod/) game mode for s&box.
+It was my first larger multiplayer project in the engine, and I led most of the development with help from another programmer and community contributors.

+I worked on the core game loop, traitor/detective systems, round flow, networking, UI, and a lot of the small rules that make TTT feel like TTT.
+The game reached thousands of players, and the open source code later helped other people build their own versions.

 <Img src="ex1.jpg" />

 <Img src="ex2.jpg" />

-The development process was documented on my YouTube channel, and the totality of the devblogs accumulated tens of thousands of video views and interactions from players.
-Ultimately, due to s&box being a work-in-progress game engine, development was ceased due to constant changes to the engine that would break the game.
+I documented development on YouTube, and the devlogs ended up getting tens of thousands of views and a lot of player feedback.
+Development eventually stopped because s&box was changing quickly at the time, and engine updates kept breaking major parts of the game.

 <Youtube id="MJjhXwFmqfg" />